Treating Dog Aggression: Your Guide to Understanding Treatment

 Behavior Modification Foundation Work

-Treatment programs some form of foundation work that includes some easy to implement passive practices that teach your dog to sit, relax, look and wait for cues on what he should be doing next.
-These programs sometimes called Foundation or Deference Training as well as Relaxation Training.
+For this purpose, treatment programs typically begin with foundation work, incorporating easy-to-implement passive practices.
+These practices teach your dog to sit, relax, look at you, and wait for cues, giving them a clear understanding of what’s expected.
+These programs are sometimes called Foundation or Deference Training as well as Relaxation Training.

-These teach your dog to be calm in situations where they can succeed in being calm and then build up to more challenging situation such as non-threatening distractions.
-These dogs don’t always know if a situation is threatening or not, and learn to take their cues from you.
+These programs teach your dog to be calm in situations where they can succeed in being calm and then build up to more challenging situations such as non-threatening distractions.
+Because these dogs don’t always know if a situation is threatening or not, they learn to take their cues from you.
 These programs help you and your dog prepare for more targeted and direct behavior modification.

 Targeted behavior modification